maubanel/UE5-Animations/character-bp/README.md

 ##### `Step 13.`\|`ITA`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 We can assign the gamemode to the entire game or just the single level.
 We do it for the entire game in the **Project Settings | Maps & Modes**.
-You set it for a single lvel in the **World Settings**.
+You set it for a single level in the **World Settings**.

 Go back to the game window.
 Now select the **Settings | World Settings** to bring up the **World Settings** tab.
 Go to **Game Mode** in the **World Settings** and then *select* the newly created `BP_AnimGamemode`.
 Make sure that the correct pawn is selected underneath.